 If there is not sufficient evidence or enough available television angles to confirm that any of the above requirements apply, then the attacking player will be given 'the benefit of the doubt' and the assist awarded.
 This principal is often applied to immediate deflections when the exact direction in which the original ball was heading is not clear.

-If a goalkeeper parries a shot or drops a shot/cross and a goal is then scored, then the player making the original shot or cross is awarded an assist.
+If a goalkeeper parries an attacking touch or drops a shot/cross and a goal is then scored, then the player making the original shot or cross is awarded an assist.
 There is no assist given if the goalkeeper punches or kicks (not including a save with his feet) the ball away, the difference being that he is deemed to be in control of his actions and, no matter how pathetic the attempt, has cleared the ball away.
-If the goalkeeper catches and has control of the ball then, this also removes any assist.
+If the goalkeeper catches and has control of the ball then this also removes any assist.

 It's off the line!